E-Government in South Korea: Building the infrastructure for E-government (1980s–1990s)

-The decision to build a "National Backbone Computer Network" and subsequent enactments of laws such as the Computer Program Protection Act and Supply and Utilization of Computer Network Act in 1986, and the Software Development Promotion Act in 1987, secured technology and infrastructure vital to realizing e-governance.
+The decision to build a "National Backbone Computer Network" and subsequent enactments of laws such as the Computer Program Protection Act Supply and Utilization of Computer Network Act in 1986, and the Software Development Promotion Act in 1987, secured technology and infrastructure vital to realizing e-governance.
 These efforts led to a concrete plan and project engagements for the "National Backbone Computer Network" project that would become the communications and information network for the public sector.
 Under this plan, five national network projects – administration, finance, education and research, defense, and security – were launched.

-This period was also a turning point for the infrastructure of e-governance in Korea.
+This period was also a turning point for the infrastructure of e-governance in South Korea.
 In 1993, a basic plan for building the foundation for the Information Super-Highway was announced, and the Ministry of Information and Communication (MIC) was launched in 1994.
 The following year saw the enactment by the National Assembly of the "Framework on Informatization Promotion Act", which became the basis for policies on informatization and e-governance.
 Based on this Act, the "Informatization Promotion Committee" was created along with the "Informatization Promotion Fund," to act as the steering head for informatization and E-Government initiatives.
-This act also provided a firm basis for implementing E-Government initiatives such as the Chief Information Officer (CIO) system.
-During the latter half of the 90s, the first Informatization Promotion conference was held at the Blue House on October 14, 1996, where President Kim Young-sam's ideas on E-Government were announced in the form of a report, "Informatization Strategy for Strengthening National Competitiveness".
-In 1997, an evaluation system for informatization projects was introduced while plans were made for implementation of the second stage of advanced ICT.
+This act also provided a firm basis for implementing E-Government initiatives such as the chief information officer (CIO) system.
+During the latter half of the 1990s, the first Informatization Promotion conference was held at the Blue House on October 14, 1996, where President Kim Young-sam's ideas on E-Government were announced in the form of a report, "Informatization Strategy for Strengthening National Competitiveness".
+In 1997, an evaluation system for informatization projects was introduced while plans were made for the implementation of the second stage of advanced ICT.